cdoublev/css/doc/parse/parser.md

 A **deterministic** automaton is equivalent to a pure function: for a given (internal) state and input, it will always transition to the same next state and produce the same output.
 There cannot be anything else to resolve the next state, like an external state (aka. qualitative state or context) or randomness.

-Look-ahead of more than one input token and backtracking do not make an automaton undeterministic but these operations have a higher time complexity.
-Similarly, the external state (stored in memory) can be updated in a deterministic way but it makes the machine dependent on the size of its memory (space complexity), which is totally acceptable for modern computing devices.
+Look-ahead (of more than one input token) and backtracking do not make an automaton undeterministic but these operations have a higher complexity.
+Similarly, an external state stored in memory can be updated in a deterministic way but it makes the machine dependent on the size of its memory (space complexity), which is totally acceptable for modern computing devices.

 Chomsky hierarchy defines a nomenclature of formal grammars: